 - Example: Pioneer Fanous

-- PRO: Obtainable through currency; viable for support builds
+- PRO: Obtainable through currency; viable for specific support builds

-- CON: Weakest option from current weapons tier for DPS; need access to Omu
+- CON: Weakest option otherwise; need access to Omu

 - Example: Bonesnapper